Print

 The Gospel is very Jewish.
 The genealogy is traced from Abraham and arranged in three groups of fourteen generations in true rabbinic style (1:1-17).
 Matthew refers to Jewish customs and phrases without any explanation: the tradition of elders (15:1-2), phylacteries (23:5), whitewashed tombs (23:27-28) and the day of preparation (27:62).
 He also refers to the Holy City and The Holy Place (4:5, 24:15, 27:53), and to the Mosaic Law (5:17-19,21,27,31,33,38,43, 7:12, 11:13, 12:5, 15:6, 22:36,40, 23:23).

 He then shows how Jesus came to the Jews, but his kingdom was rejected by them, and was opened up to the Gentiles.
 Jesus sent out the twelve, saying, “Go nowhere among the Gentiles, and enter no town of the Samaritans, but go to lost sheep of house of Israel” (10:5-6).
 However there are confrontations with the Jewish leadership, especially over the Sabbath (12:1-14).
-In the parable of the vineyard (21:33-43), Jesus warns that, “the Kingdom will be taken away and given to a nation producing the fruits of it".
+In the parable of the vineyard (21:33-43), in the final statement Jesus warns that, “the Kingdom will be taken away and given to a nation producing the fruits of it".
 Matthew uniquely records the lengthy denunciation of the Pharisees (ch 23).
 Then in the great commission (28:19-20), we are called to make disciples of all nations, where before he sent them only to lost sheep of house of Israel (10:5).

 There is strong theme of the Gospel being for Gentiles as well: the Gentile Magi came to worship Jesus (2:1-12), and Jesus' family took refuge in Gentile Egypt (2:13-15).
 A Roman Centurion, seeking help, showed faith and received Jesus' blessing (8:5-13).
 The Gentile cities of Tyre, Sidon, Sodom and Nineveh were favourably contrasted with the Jewish cities of Chorazin, Capernaum and with 'this generation' (11:20-24, 12:41).
 The word about Jesus is for all the world, from east to west (8:11), for the Gentiles (12:21), and will be proclaimed throughout all the world (24:14).